mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 squadron).
 Lift infantry usually include a vehicular component that requires a capital ship to transport it.

-Ship’s troops and marines must perform a significant amount of training to perform their roles, most of which is done off-ship.
-Weapons training requires a firing range and while ships sometimes have training facilities for this

-- simulators or even a designated area in the cargo hold

-Crew Roles

-- most such training is done offsite.
-Likewise for small-

-unit tactics, which are extremely important.
-Honing one’s skills in the arts of defending or assaulting a ship can be done aboard the ship to which a marine or ship’s troop is assigned but it creates a significant amount of chaos.
+Ship's troops and marines must perform a significant amount of training to perform their roles, most of which is done off-ship.
+Weapons training requires a firing range and while ships sometimes have training facilities for this - simulators or even a designated area in the cargo hold - most such training is done offsite.
+Likewise for small-unit tactics, which are extremely important.
+Honing one's skills in the arts of defending or assaulting a ship can be done aboard the ship to which a marine or ship's troop is assigned but it creates a significant amount of chaos.
 It is difficult for other crew members to get their jobs done when armed and armoured soldiers are running through